The Truth About Alcohol & Your Weight

 When you consume alcohol, your body prioritizes metabolizing it for energy, which can lead to a decrease in fat burning and contribute to weight gain.

 This results in increased appetite as well as vitamin deficiencies.
-Drinkers are often deficient in Vitamin B; I was before I quit drinking, but not anymore.
+Drinkers are often deficient in Vitamin B; I had a B Vitamin deficiency before I quit drinking, but not anymore.

 Before & After quitting drinking